microsoft/verona/docs/opsem.md

 // TODO: ref can't be in a frame yet
+// tricky: inc/dec, typeof, reachable take a heap but not a stack
+// all variables in a frame could be contained in an object
-// tricky: inc/dec, typeof, reachable take a heap but not a stack x ∉ ϕ y ∈ φ 𝕣 = {object: φ.id, field: z}
+// - but then frame variable access requires the heap x ∉ ϕ y ∈ φ 𝕣 = {object: φ.id, field: z}